Skip to main content

 Learning material and recommended literature

-All readings and other materials are available on the course Moodle page.
+All required readings and other materials are available on the course Moodle page.

 Alternative completion methods